 Some basics on San Daniele ham:

-- Prosciutto is simply the Italian word for ham.
+- Prosciutto is simply the Italian word for ham and, thinly sliced, is very popular on any Italian charcuterie board.

 - Italy has lots of prosciutto but it doesn’t have to be prosciutto San Daniele or even prosciutto Parma.